manufakturet-booking/manufakturet-booking.github.io/_pages/terms.md

 ---
 By using the Booking system you confirm that you have read and understood Terms of use.

-== Under no circumstances are students allowed to enter the booking room without a member of the booking staff present. ==
+==Under no circumstances are students allowed to enter the booking room without a member of the booking staff present.==

 The equipment in this booking system is available to students and employees from The Department of Architecture, Design, and Media Technology (CREATE), with certain restrictions - see below.